Enduriel/BB-Modding-Doc-MD/Environment Setup.md

 [Github Repository](https://github.com/TaroEld/BBbuilder)
 [Latest Release](https://github.com/TaroEld/BBbuilder/releases/latest)

+BBbuilder's GitHub documentation is lacking, but its commands are described very well internally, run `.\BBbuilder.exe` without any additional arguments to get a good breakdown of the functions.

-Before beginning modding, I would strongly recommend downloading BBBuilding, creating a mod folder and setting up BBBuilder using
+Before beginning modding, I would strongly recommend downloading BBbuilder, creating a mod folder and setting up BBbuilder using
 ```powershell
 .\BBbuilder.exe config datapath "path/to/battlebrothers/data"
 .\BBbuilder.exe config modpath "path/to/folder/for/your/wip/mods"